Kerr black hole in presence of force-free magnetic field: FFMF induced perturbations

 \section{FFMF induced perturbations}

-With the help of extracted energy momentum tensor, we are now in a position, to obtain both the diagonal and off-diagonal components of $\bar h_{\mu\nu}$, as appearing in Eq.(\ref{Waveform02}).
-Therefore first by utilizing the Eqs.(\ref{T44-Kerr}) to (\ref{T33-Kerr}) we will obtain the diagonal components of $\bar h_{\mu\nu}$.
+With the help of the extracted energy momentum tensor, we are now in a position to obtain both the diagonal and off-diagonal components of \(\bar h_{\mu\nu}\), as appearing in Eq.(\ref{Waveform02}).
+Therefore first by utilizing the Eqs.(\ref{T44-Kerr}) to (\ref{T33-Kerr}) we will obtain the diagonal components of \(\bar h_{\mu\nu}\).

+Here \(\gamma\) is the renowned Euler-Mascheroni constant.
 Some interesting cases can be checked.
-For instance if one consider $a=0$, then the corrections reduces to Schwarzschild metric in the presence of FFMF that shows a good concordance with previous results \citep{Sheikhahmadi}.
-If one switch off the FFMF, by putting $k=0$, then immediately problem reduces to Kerr solution.
+For instance if we consider \(a=0\), then the corrections reduce to the Schwarzschild metric in the presence of an FFMF, which shows good agreement with previous results \citep{Sheikhahmadi}.
+If we switch off the FFMF by setting \(k=0\), then the problem immediately reduces to the Kerr solution.
 Now we can calculate the off-diagonal components.

-In above equations the $C_{\mu\nu}$s are some integration constants introduced to control the behaviour of $h_{\mu\nu}$ coefficients in their $k \rightarrow 0$ limit.
-When considering the background Kerr metric, denoted as $g_{\mu \nu}^{(0)}$, and examining the diagonal expressions for $\bar h_{\mu\nu}$ (given by Eqs. (\ref{hbar44}) to (\ref{hbar33})), an interesting result emerges: the trace of $\bar h_{\mu\nu}$ is found to be zero, i.e., $\bar h = 0$.
-This implies that for the perturbed metric, we have $h_{\mu\nu} = \bar h_{\mu\nu}$.
+When considering the background Kerr metric, denoted as \(g_{\mu \nu}^{(0)}\), and examining the diagonal expressions for \(\bar h_{\mu\nu}\) (given by Eqs. (\ref{hbar44}) to (\ref{hbar33})), an interesting result emerges: the trace of \(\bar h_{\mu\nu}\) is found to be zero, i.e., \(\bar h = 0\).
+This implies that for the perturbed metric, we have \(h_{\mu\nu} = \bar h_{\mu\nu}\).
 Upon closer analysis of Eqs. (\ref{hbar43}) to (\ref{hbar33}), we observe that in regions far from the black hole, and at the linearized order of the theory, the Kerr parameter does not appear explicitly.
-As the strength of the force-free magnetofluid diminishes, the associated corrections become negligible, approaching these $C_{\mu\nu}$s coefficients.
-Finally in the limit $k\rightarrow 0$, the solution will turn into the pure Kerr solution.
+As the strength of the force-free magnetofluid diminishes, the associated corrections become negligible, approaching these \(C_{\mu\nu}\) coefficients.
+Finally in the limit \(k\rightarrow 0\), the solution will turn into the pure Kerr solution.
+In the next sections we investigate some important physical properties of the explained configuration to see the role of the FFMF on the behaviour of a test particle, for instance, around this modified Kerr metric.